bcit-ci/codeigniter3-translations/README.rst

 locally, and then create a new branch (from master) for each set of related changes or for a complete language pack.
 Once your branch is complete, *then* create a pull request to merge it into the main repository.
+Remember to "sign" your commits.

 Pull requests to the repository will only be considered if they come from the maintainer for any translations in the request, or if the maintainer